haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 <hr>
 ### Defining specific distance restraints

 You can define in HADDOCK unambiguous distance restraints between specific pairs of atoms to define restraints coming for example from MS cross-linking experiments or DEER experiments.
 As an illustration we will use cross-links from our [HADDOCK cross-links tutorial](/education/HADDOCK-Xlinks) obtained for the complex betweeen PRE5 (UniProtKB: [O14250](http://www.uniprot.org/uniprot/O14250){:target="_blank"}) and PUP2 (UniProtKB: [Q9UT97](http://www.uniprot.org/uniprot/Q9UT97){:target="_blank"}).
-From MS, we have seven experimentally determined cross-links (4 ADH & 3 ZL) ([Leitner et al., 2014](https://dx.doi.org/10.1073/pnas.1320298111){:target="_blank"}), which we will define as CA-CA distance restraints:
+From MS, we have seven experimentally determined cross-links (4 ADH & 3 ZL) ([Leitner et al., 2014](https://dx.doi.org/10.1073/pnas.1320298111){:target="_blank"}), which we will define as CA-CA distance restraints ([restraints.txt](/education/HADDOCK-local-tutorial/restraints.txt){:target="_blank"}):

 <pre style="background-color:#DAE4E7">
 # ADH crosslinks